scastria/terraform-postman-collection/README.md

 # terraform-postman-collection
-Create a Postman collection from input files and/or OpenAPI Spec
+Create a Postman collection from OpenAPI Spec and optional supporting input files